alediaferia/map/README.md

 map is a command line utility that maps input content to an arbitrary value.

+At the moment, map reads the input data from standard input only.

 The map value can be retrieved from a file, specified statically from the command line, or be the result of a command invocation.

 Incoming input is split by a 1-character separator (defaults to `\n`) and concatenated back (the concatenator can be customized).